ssanj/zat/README.md

 ### Downloading a Release

-Download the latest [release](https://github.com/ssanj/zat/releases) for your operating system (linux or macos).
+Download the latest [release](https://github.com/ssanj/zat/releases) for your operating system (Linux or macOSX).
 Make it executable with:

 `chmod +x <ZAT_EXEC>`

 Copy executable to a directory on your path.

 Note: Windows is not explicitly supported at this time as I don't use Windows myself.
-If you install Zat on Windows and have any problems please raise an issue.
+If you want Windows support and can help with the implementation and testing, get in touch.

 ### Building through Cargo